-Christiansen and Chater (1994) addressed Hadley's challenge presenting evidence that connectionist models are able to attain strong generalization.
-In their training corpus, the noun boy was prevented from ever occurring in a noun phrase conjunction (i.e., noun phrases such as John and boy and boy and John did not occur).
-During training, the SRN had therefore only been presented with singular verbs following boy.
+The challenge of systematicity can be addressed by presenting evidence that connectionist models are in fact able to attain strong generalization.
+In the training corpus of one study, the noun boy was prevented from ever occurring in a noun phrase conjunction (i.e., noun phrases such as John and boy and boy and John did not occur).
+During training, the SRN had therefore been presented only with singular verbs following boy.
 Nonetheless, the network was able to correctly predict that a plural verb must follow John and boy as prescribed by the grammar.
 In addition, the network was still able to correctly predict a plural verb when a prepositional phrase was attached to boy as in John and boy from town, providing even stronger evidence for strong generalization.
 In contrast, when the SRN was presented with ungrammatical lexical items in the second noun position, as in John and near, it did not activate the plural nouns.
 Instead, it activated lexical items that were not grammatical given the previous context.
-This suggests that the SRN is able to make nonlocal generalizations based on the structural regularities in the training corpus (see Christiansen and Chater, 1994 for further details).
-If the SRN relied solely on local information it would not have been able to make correct predictions in either case.
-Thus, the network demonstrated sophisticated generalization abilities, ignoring local word cooccurrence constraints while appearing to comply with structural information at the constituent level.
-Additional evidence of strong generalization in connectionist nets are found in Niklasson and van Gelder (1994) (but see Hadley, 1994 for a rebuttal).
+This suggests that the SRN is able to make nonlocal generalizations based on the structural regularities in the training corpus.
+If the SRN relied solely on local information, it would not have been able to make correct predictions in either case.
+Thus, the network demonstrated sophisticated generalization abilities, ignoring local word co-occurrence constraints while appearing to comply with structural information at the constituent level.